hawk/lux/doc/script_syntax.md

 **-**
 **-Regexp**
-Sets a failure condition regular expression [regular expression][].
+Sets a failure pattern to a regular expression (see [regular expression][]).
+It is typically used to match error messages.
 If the given `Regexp` ever matches, the test case is considered to have failed (no further processing of the script will be performed besides cleanup).
-If no `Regexp` is given, the old failure condition is reset (cleared).
-It is typically used to match error messages.
+If no `Regexp` is given, the old failure pattern is reset (cleared).

 In the active shell, the `Regexp` is tried on the output preceding each successful match of expect expressions.
-The characters up to, but not including, the (successful) match are tried against the failure condition.
+The characters up to, but not including, the (successful) match are tried against the failure pattern.
 In non-active shells the `Regexp` is tried when the shell produces new output.

 **+**
 **+Regexp**
-Sets a success condition regular expression [regular expression][].
+Sets a success pattern to a regular expression (see [regular expression][]).
 If the given `Regexp` ever matches, the test case is considered a success (no further processing of the script will be performed besides cleanup).
-If no `Regexp` is given, the old success condition is reset (cleared).
-It is typically used to match error messages.
+If no `Regexp` is given, the old success pattern is reset (cleared).

 In the active shell, the `Regexp` is tried on the output preceding each successful match of expect expressions.
-The characters up to, but not including, the (successful) match are tried against the success condition.
+The characters up to, but not including, the (successful) match are tried against the success pattern.
 In non-active shells the `Regexp` is tried when the shell produces new output.

+**@**
+**@Regexp**
+Sets a loop break pattern to a regular expression (see [regular expression][]).
+This statement is only valid in loops.
+It is typically used to match output from a poll command.
+When the given `Regexp` matches, the loop is immediately exited.
+The test case fails if the loop is exited before the break pattern is matched.
+If no `Regexp` is given, the break failure pattern is reset (cleared).

 **\[endshell\]**
 **\[endshell Regexp\]**